 Speaking of trustworthiness, I belong to a currently unregulated profession – coaching and mentoring.
 You can set yourself up as a coach after delivering a huge amount of reflective-practitioner hours underpinned by in-depth study of the theory, or, you can do a one-day course on the GROW model and set your self up anyway.
 It’s up to the people in this profession to role model ethical professional practice, and uphold the standards we aspire to.
 So maybe having more than a superficial knowledge of an area of expertise, and through that demonstrating integrity, are part of professionalism?

 My motivation for this post, provided by Twitter, involved me engaging in an online conversation with someone who I identified to be ‘like me’, in that we do a similar job and our work areas overlap, we speak the same language and share the same goals.
 I identified with that professional by their role, and as such, set my own expectations about the type of discussion we’d have.
 Not so.
-I entered unwittingly into some online gameplay an was disappointed because of the expectations I had set myself for this interaction.
+I entered unwittingly into some online ‘I’m better than you’ gameplay and was disappointed because of the expectations I had for this interaction.
+I thought we were alike, my correspondent wanted to point out how we differed.
 So I considered that professionalism could also be about clearly setting, and delivering on expectations.

 A different conversation on professionalism with another researcher development colleague in another university, had us both considering the amount of time we feel let down by people who ‘no show’ at events they’re expected at, and send no apologies — we felt it was unprofessional to either not bother turning up, OR to mismanage your diary and not keep appointments, OR to allow other people to override your prior commitments and not challenge this.
-So here we can add taking responsibility for keeping people informed to the list of professionalism attributes.
+So here we can add taking responsibility for communicating our intentions, to the list of professionalism attributes.

 And finally I indulge myself by mentioning this classic email trope: “Dear Kay, I can’t make the workshop today, please can I have the slides.”
 To which I always want to say “no, you can’t”.
 It demonstrates a misunderstanding in how workshop learning works, and for that you can certainly be forgiven.
 But when I get this type of email what I read is “Dear Kay, your presence will add nothing of value to my learning, please just tell me the right answer.”
 You may well argue that I should put my ego away, and yes I will do, but I’d also like to add ‘recognising and valuing others’ contributions’ to my growing professionalism list.